 Augmented reality (AR) is also interesting to optimize the user experience and reinforce a purchase decision.
 For example, Ikea offered its customers to visualize how furniture or objects would look in their homes via the AR View feature of the Amazon app.

 The Amazon App feature for Ikea: the Augmented Reality View

 Videos are also widely used by B2C companies to attract and retain customers, through either a makeup tutorial on YouTube or a story on Instagram for a brand selling glasses.
 However, they can be also interesting in B2B with a more educational approach such as webinars.

 In this sector, editorial content is more relevant than graphic content for professionals.
 It has a double advantage: asserting the reputation and expertise of a company, and enhancing its website search engine optimization as well, the algorithm of Google being fond of this quality content.
 The many tweets, blogs, newsletters, articles, white papers and others are sources of good practices for the professionals who follow them as part of their market watch.

 Inbound marketing is a global marketing strategy aimed at attracting customers to their service or product.

-While inbound and content marketing share a common goal of converting leads through quality content, content marketing is just one of the many inbound marketing techniques like marketing automation or lead nurturing.
+While inbound and content marketing share a common goal of converting leads through quality content, content marketing is just one of the many inbound marketing practices like marketing automation or lead nurturing.

 To sum up, content marketing (more than two centuries old already) still has good days to come.
 Increasingly visual, it is constantly adapting to the target audience and new technologies to attract curious consumers or experts.
 In 2019, its efficiency is well established.

 So, what are you waiting for?
-If you wish to implement content marketing in your company, our team can accompany you.
+If you wish to implement it in your company, our team of experts can accompany you.
 Click here to share your contact details so we can get back to you.